jporeilly/Ansible/Labs/01 Install & Configuration/05 Facts/facts.md

 ```
 ansible 10.0.0.2 -m setp -a "filter=ansible_mounts"
 ```
-you can also display the variable value:
+you can also display a 'variable' value:
 ```
 ansible all -m debug -a "var=inventory_hostname"
 ```